GuidesHow To'sExplained: How To Connect RGB Fans To Motherboard

 Research Compatibility

-Any PC builder must research compatibility when connecting 4-pin RGB fans to a motherboard.
-The standard for RGB fans has been the 4-pin connection compatible with most RGB headers built into motherboards.
+PC builders must research compatibility when connecting 4-pin RGB fans to a motherboard.
+The 4-pin connection has been the standard for RGB fans, and it is compatible with most motherboard RGB headers.

-Knowing what type of connection your motherboard supports and if it supports the fan you are planning on using is essential.
+It is essential to know what type of connection your motherboard supports and if it supports the fan you plan on using.
 Whether you have a basic setup or something more advanced, research can ensure all components work together seamlessly from start to finish.

-Fortunately, many computer manufacturers have detailed specifications available online and in user manuals so users can determine if their equipment will be compatible before they make a purchase.
+Fortunately, many computer manufacturers provide detailed specifications online and in user manuals so users can determine if their equipment is compatible before purchasing.

 Connecting The RGB Cable